japanninja74/OS_emness_sha256/README.md

 parent and child processes, ensuring that data is transmitted accurately.

 Explanation:

-	1.Named Pipe Creation: The program begins by creating a named pipe using the mkfifo() function.
+1. Named Pipe Creation: The program begins by creating a named pipe using the mkfifo() function.
 The named pipe is used for interprocess communication between the parent and child processes.

-	2.Parent Process:
+2. Parent Process:
    User Input: The parent process prompts the user to enter a message.
    Write to Pipe: The entered message is then sent to the child process through the named pipe using the write() function.

-	3.Child Process:
+3. Child Process:
    Read from Pipe: The child process reads the message sent by the parent processfrom the named pipe using the read() function.
    SHA-256 Hash Calculation: A custom SHA-256 implementation is used to calculate the SHA-256 hash of the received message.
    Write Hash to Pipe: The calculated hash is sent back to the parent process through the named pipe using the write() function.

-        4.Parent Process (Continued):
+4. Parent Process (Continued):
    Read Hash from Pipe: The parent process reads the received hash from the named pipe using the read() function.
    SHA-256 Hash Verification: The program calculates the SHA-256 hash of the original message entered by the user.
    Data Integrity Check: The received hash is compared with the expected hash.
    If they match, data integrity is verified, and a success message is displayed otherwise, a failure message is shown.

-        5.Error Handling: The program handles various potential errors, such as pipe creation failure, read/write errors, and hash calculation errors.
+5. Error Handling: The program handles various potential errors, such as pipe creation failure, read/write errors, and hash calculation errors.
 Proper error messages are displayed to the user.

-        6.Secure Communication: The program adheres to best practices for secure communication by using appropriate permissions for the named pipe and ensuring secure data transmission between the parent and child processes.
+6. Secure Communication: The program adheres to best practices for secure communication by using appropriate permissions for the named pipe and ensuring secure data transmission between the parent and child processes.
 By accomplishing these objectives, the program exemplifies a secure communication mechanism between parent and child processes, ensuring the integrity of transmitted data using custom SHA-256 hashing.

 #### Exercise 7 - Client and Server